 - Two cords could be a trip hazard if not safely located

 I do recommend the LegXercise PRO, especially for seniors and elderly folks who need a passive way to exercise their legs if walking is unsafe or not an option for other reasons.
 It is simple to use, easy to understand, and extremely safe when used properly.

-Just make sure that you understand this is not designed to provide a cardiovascular or muscle building workout.
+Ensure you understand this is not designed to provide a cardiovascular or muscle-building workout.
 The device is designed to provide automatic movement of the legs and feet to stimulate blood flow which, in turn, reduces leg pain, cramps, and lower extremity swelling.

 The LegXercise PRO is a capable and easy-to-use automatic leg exercise machine for seniors and the elderly.
 It is designed to provide passive movement to the feet and legs to stimulate blood flow which, in turn, reduces leg pain, cramps, and swelling.